alisasgithub/alisa-digital-garden/_notes/essays/postfashion.md

 ---
 layout: note
-title: "Cheugy is proof we're in a post-fashion world"
+title: "'Cheugy' is giving post-fashion"
 date: 2022-05-18
 tag: [ fashion, internet culture, linguistics ]
 growth: growth-2
 category: essay
-changelog: "Started to revise some wording and and pulled in Mina Le's video.
-Thinking through the outline structure and wondering if I need to flip some sections around."
+changelog: "Tightening up.
+Still feels incomplete to me, so leaving it as a sprout."
 ---

-🚧 *v incomplete article, tread with caution!*
+Cheugy is new.
+We haven't had a word before to describe the vague feeling you get when something is not *quite* on-trend, or is trendy on paper while execution falls short.
+Repulsion usually follows.

-We haven't really had a word before to describe something that's not *quite* on-trend, or is trendy on paper while execution falls short.
-"Cheugy" fills that descriptive void.
-It can be loud and in-your-face like Millenial fashion or subtle and largely comprised of <span class="newthought">iykyk</span> knowledge -- kind of like knowing whether a scuffed-up vase is vintage from the 70's or manufactured by Target and picked up from a sale bin.
+There are some obvious examples, which are easy enough to categorize: Minions, Pinterest, Live Laugh Love.
+It can also be niche and subtle: some vase might *look* vintage to the untrained eye, but u know it's *for sure* mass manufactured by TJ Maxx.
+The only evidence being that it fits into the surrounding decor a little too conveniently.

-As a word, the definition of cheugy is simultaneously a perfect descriptor *and* incredibly difficult to articulate.
-Our need for such a word is perfect evidence that we're knees-deep in a post-fashion & post-trend world.
-In the past days of delineated, top-down fashion trends, we never needed [14 year olds to make up words](https://www.nytimes.com/2021/04/29/style/cheugy.html) to fill a linguistic void.
+As a word, the definition of cheugy is simultaneously a perfect descriptor *and* incredibly difficult to articulate precisely.
+I think that our need for such a word is evidence that we're knees-deep in a post-fashion & post-trend world.
+In the past days of delineated, top-down fashion trends where we all shared the same opinions, we never needed [14 year olds to make up words](https://www.nytimes.com/2021/04/29/style/cheugy.html) to fill a linguistic void.
+But these days are different.

-## Cheugy steps in where trends get blurry
+### Cheugy steps in where trends get blurry

 Why invent a whole new word?
 Why not simply say "off trend" or "uncool"?